-- The name and contact details of the person responsible and the data protection officer
+- The name and contact details of the person responsible or the data protection officer (if you have one)

 - The recipients of the data

-- If applicable, the extent to which you give your data to third parties (possibly in a third country or internationally).
+- If applicable, the extent to which you give your data to third parties (possibly in a different country)

-- The rights to information and/or deletion of data
+- The rights of data subjects, such as the right to information and/or deletion of data

-- The statement of the right to complain to the data protection supervisory authority
+- The statement of the right to lodge a complaint with to the data protection supervisory authority

-- If necessary, the reference to Google Analytics
+- If necessary, a reference to Google Analytics

-If you use your own Google Analytics account, it may be necessary to sign the data processing contract/addendum with Google.
+If you use your own Google Analytics account, it may be necessary to accept the data processing contract/addendum with Google.
 You can complete this directly in your Google Analytics account.

 Jimdo’s own Statistics function is based on Google Analytics.
 If you only use this Jimdo feature, it’s sufficient to sign the data processing contract with Jimdo, as Jimdo has already signed a contract with Google.